What are Advanced Noun Phrases?

 | significant | significance | the significance of the findings |

-Chains of nouns (noun + noun + noun + head noun) are common in professional and bureaucratic English.
+Chains of nouns (noun + noun + noun + head noun) are called Noun Stacking.
+This is common in professional and bureaucratic English for brevity but can sometimes cause confusion.

 |---|---|